-February 16, 2000: Apple introduces the “Pismo” PowerBook, the best of its G3 laptops and, in the view of many, one of Apple’s best ever laptops.
+February 16, 2000: Apple introduces the “Pismo” PowerBook, the best of its G3 laptops.
+In the view of many, it’s of Apple’s best laptops ever.

-The Pismo PowerBook is the first not to include the SCSI or Apple Desktop Bus (ADB) connector, and instead to opt for USB and Apple’s Emmy award-winning FireWire.
-Optional AirPort wireless support, tremendous battery life, and a gorgeous curvy design just makes it better.
+The Pismo PowerBook is the first not to include the SCSI or Apple Desktop Bus connector.
+Instead, it utilizes USB and Apple’s Emmy award-winning FireWire.
+Optional AirPort wireless support, tremendous battery life and a gorgeous curvy design just make it better.

-The Pismo PowerBook was first shown off at Macworld Expo Tokyo.
-It followed the rugged “Wallstreet” G3 PowerBook, first released in 1998.
-At $3,499 for its top-end 500MHz model, it wasn’t cheap — but it was great value if you had previously bought the 1998 292MHz Wallstreet laptop for $5,600.
+Apple first showed off the Pismo PowerBook at Macworld Expo Tokyo.
+The laptop followed the rugged “Wallstreet” G3 PowerBook, released in 1998.
+Priced at $3,499 for the top-end 500MHz model, the Pismo PowerBook wasn’t cheap.
+However, it offered great value compared to the 292MHz Wallstreet laptop, which cost $5,600.

-There was plenty to love about the Pismo PowerBook, which despite coming after Steve Jobs returned to Apple, retained a lot of the expandability that Apple had introduced to Macs in his absence.
-Running counter to Apple’s modern obsession with limited expandability and ditching ports wherever possible, the Pismo PowerBook came with a PC Card slot, two FireWire and USB slots, S-video out, and more.
-The laptop could also support plenty of additional memory and a faster processor.
+There was plenty to love about the Pismo PowerBook.
+Despite coming after Steve Jobs returned to Apple, it retained much of the expandability the company introduced to Macs during his absence.
+Running counter to Apple’s modern obsession with limited expandability and ditching ports whenever possible, the Pismo PowerBook came with a PC Card slot, two FireWire and USB slots, S-video out and more.
+The laptop also supported plenty of additional memory and a faster processor.

-With the possibility of installing dual batteries, it was possible to get 12-16 hours of real world usage from it.
+Plus, the possibility of installing dual batteries made it possible to get 12 to 16 hours of real-world usage from the powerful laptop.

-Much like the earlier Wallstreet laptop, the Pismo PowerBook was tough wearing.
-It sported a polycarbonate plastic case, which makes it look somewhat dated compared to the aluminum laptops of today, but this gave it less of an austere feel.
-Add in the curvaceous design and the finished product was pleasingly tactile, as well as being durable.
+Much like the earlier Wallstreet model, the Pismo PowerBook came in a tough package that resisted damage.
+It sported a polycarbonate plastic case, which makes it look somewhat dated compared to the aluminum laptops of today.
+However, this material gave it less of an austere feel.
+Add in the curvaceous design, and the finished product proved pleasingly tactile.

-Oh, and it came with both a tappable trackpad and one helluva great keyboard, too.
+Oh, and this durable laptop came with both a tappable trackpad and one helluva great keyboard.

 The Pismo PowerBook lived up to Apple’s reputation as a company that built machines for creatives.
 When it came to video editing, this was the best possible option available in 2000.
 With 400 and 500MHz configurations, 1GB maximum RAM and an impressive 1MB CPU cache, it handled virtually anything you could throw at it.

-Throw in the possibility of burning your own DVDs, and the rare-at-the-time wireless connectivity, and this was a laptop that could impress even the hardest of anti-Mac Windows users.
+Throw in the possibility of burning your own DVDs, and rare-at-the-time wireless connectivity, and this laptop could impress even the most anti-Mac Windows users.

 Do you remember the Pismo PowerBook?
 Leave your comments below.